Bongshim/agro-ease-backend/src/notes.md

 - New function for product calculations
 - Change table attributes - actual price to fee
 - Settle farmer's balance after sale
+- Orders should have payment Ids from successful payments on paystack